Introduction to If Statement in Python

 }

-When compared to other languages, Python is fairly simple, and indentation makes the code neat and understandable easily.
+Unlike other languages, Python is fairly simple, and indentation makes the code neat and easily understandable.

-After a given “if” condition, we can use multiple “if” statements and else statements in python.
-The condition is true the following statement or operation is executed, or if there is alternate statements or operations mention to execute if the condition is false, then that statement inside the “if” block is executed or if there is no alternate statement or condition provided to execute when the condition is false then the program will simply jump to execute the next block of code outside the “if” statement.
+After a given condition, we can use multiple statements in python.
+If the condition is true, the following statement or operation is executed, or if there are alternate statements or operations mentioned to execute.
+If the condition is false, that statement is executed.
+If no alternate statement or condition is provided to execute, the program will jump to execute the next block of code outside the “if” statement.

 Example #1